-Sent by Alfred Russel Wallace, 9 St Mark's Crescent, Regent's Park, NW to John Wallace [none given] on 25 May 1869.
+Sent by Alfred Russel Wallace, 9 St Mark's Crescent, Regent's Park, London, N.W. to John Wallace [none given] on 25 May 1869.

 Re. probate [of his mother's will] and payment of Wallace family legacies with details of amounts; sister Fanny's finances; Thomas Sims's business; loss of money through investments; details of annual domestic expenditure; comparative cost of living in London and the country; sales of "Malay Archipelago"; application for museum position; request for seeds of wild Californian plants; children, Alfred Russel Wallace's daughter, now 4 months old, named Violet Isabel.